PrefectHQ/prefect/docs/concepts/flows.md

 ```
 </div>

-!!! tip "Subflows or tasks?"
-    In Prefect you can call tasks _or_ subflows to do work within your workflow, including passing results from other tasks to your subflow.
-    So a common question is:

-    "When should I use a subflow instead of a task?"

-    We recommend writing tasks that do a discrete, specific piece of work in your workflow: calling an API, performing a database operation, analyzing or transforming a data point.
-    Prefect tasks are well suited to parallel or distributed execution using distributed computation frameworks such as Dask or Ray.
-    For troubleshooting, the more granular you create your tasks, the easier it is to find and fix issues should a task fail.

-    Subflows enable you to group related tasks within your workflow.
-    Here are some scenarios where you might choose to use a subflow rather than calling tasks individually:

-    - Observability: Subflows, like any other flow run, have first-class observability within the Prefect UI and Prefect Cloud.
-You'll see subflow status in the **Flow Runs** dashboard rather than having to dig down into the tasks within a specific flow run.
-See [Final state determination](#final-state-determination) for some examples of leveraging task state within flows.
-    - Conditional flows: If you have a group of tasks that run only under certain conditions, you can group them within a subflow and conditionally run the subflow rather than each task individually.
-    - Parameters: Flows have first-class support for parameterization, making it easy to run the same group of tasks in different use cases by simply passing different parameters to the subflow in which they run.
-    - Task runners: Subflows enable you to specify the task runner used for tasks within the flow.
-For example, if you want to optimize parallel execution of certain tasks with Dask, you can group them in a subflow that uses the Dask task runner.
-You can use a different task runner for each subflow.

 ## Parameters

-Flows can be called with both positional and keyword arguments.
-These arguments are resolved at runtime into a dictionary of **parameters** mapping name to value.
+Prefect flows accept arguments in two forms: positional and keyword arguments.
+These arguments are dynamically converted into a dictionary named `parameters` at runtime that maps parameter names to their corresponding values.

-These parameters are stored by the Prefect orchestration engine on the flow run object.
+The Prefect orchestration engine stores these parameters within the associated flow run object, making them accessible throughout the flow's execution.

-!!! warning "Prefect API requires keyword arguments"
+Flow run parameters cannot exceed `512kb` in size

+### API-specific parameter requirements

-    When creating flow runs from the Prefect API, parameter names must be specified when overriding defaults &mdash; they cannot be positional.
+When creating flow runs through the Prefect API, specifying parameter names is mandatory when overriding default values.
+Unlike positional arguments, Prefect doesn't support unnamed arguments.

+### Validate parameters

+Prefect validates parameters before running a flow.
+This ensures parameter integrity and helps prevent errors:

+* If a flow call receives invalid parameters, the created flow run enters a `Failed` state.
+* For deployed flows, encountering invalid parameters during a flow run causes the state to transition from `Pending` to `Failed` without ever entering the `Running` state.

-Type hints provide an easy way to enforce typing on your flow parameters via [pydantic](https://pydantic-docs.helpmanual.io/).
-This means _any_ pydantic model used as a type hint within a flow will be coerced automatically into the relevant object type:
+[Pydantic models](https://pydantic-docs.helpmanual.io/) offer a convenient way to enforce type annotations on your flow parameters.
+Prefect automatically coerces any Pydantic model used as a type hint within a flow into the appropriate object type.

+Here's an example demonstrating this functionality:

 ```python
 from prefect import flow